 How to Protect Yourself From Student Loan Wage Garnishment

-Making your student loans payments on time and in full is the simplest way to protect yourself from student loan wage garnishment.
+Making your student loan payments on time and in full is the simplest way to protect yourself from student loan wage garnishment.

 • Look into deferment and forbearance.
 The federal government has several deferment and forbearance options available, and some private lenders also offer forbearance programs.
 Keep in mind, though, that interest will likely still accrue on your loans during the deferment or forbearance period, which can make your loan more expensive in the end.

 • Switch repayment plans to get a lower monthly payment.
-The Education Department offers a number of different repayment plans, including long-term plans that can last up to 30 years.
+The ED offers a number of different repayment plans, including long-term plans that can last up to 30 years.
 You may be able to lower your monthly payment if you opt for a longer repayment term.
-Extending your repayment term generally means paying more in interest overall, though.
+Extending your repayment term generally means paying more in interest overall.

 • Refinance your student loans for a cheaper rate.
 If you can qualify for a lower interest rate, refinancing your student loans with a private lender can lead to lower monthly payments.
+However, you may pay more interest over the life of the loan if you refinance with an extended term.
 If you have multiple loans, it can also simplify repayment by consolidating them into one loan.
-Just keep in mind that refinancing federal loans with a private lender means giving up federal protections like deferment, forbearance, and access to income-driven repayment plans.
+Just keep in mind that refinancing federal loans with a private lender means giving up federal protections such as deferment, forbearance, and access to income-driven repayment plans.

 Take control of your student loans.